 Thunderstorms may not be so good for you, though, if a tree limb falls and damages property or if your hanging baskets and containers have flown off to the neighbor’s yard.
 When there is the threat of severe weather, remove container plants to a sheltered location.

 “An ounce of prevention is worth a pound of cure,” said Benjamin Franklin.
 While this is true of so many things, it is also true of preparing for severe weather.
 Performing regular maintenance of trees and shrubs can prevent a lot of storm damage.

 All too often we only assess the damage to our trees and shrubs after storms, when we should actually be inspecting them regularly to ensure they aren’t damaged when severe weather does hit.
 Dead, broken, weakened, or damaged branches can cause severe damage to property and people when they come crashing down from high winds or heavy rain.
 If trees and shrubs are regularly pruned, much of this damage can be avoided.

 Protecting Plants in Severe Weather

 If you are in an area of high winds or frequent storms, you should stake small and young trees.
 There are many different kinds of tree stake kits available.
 Trees should be staked somewhat loosely so they are allowed to sway in the wind slightly.
 If they are staked too tightly, wind can cause the tree to snap right in half.

-Small plants that tend to flatten in wind and rain, like peonies, can be covered with a 5 gallon (19 L.) bucket or another sturdy container.
-Just be sure to weigh this container down with brick or a boulder to ensure that it doesn’t fly off in high wind and remove the container immediately after the threat of severe weather has passed.
+Small plants that tend to flatten in wind and rain, like peonies, can be covered with a 5-gallon (19 L.) bucket or another sturdy container.
+Just be sure to weigh this container down with a brick or a boulder to ensure that it doesn’t fly off in the high wind and remove the container immediately after the threat of severe weather has passed.